fredrikburmester/code-test/README.md

 # Elevator system
 > **Please select the socket branch for the best functinallity**
 ## Description
-A backend system for calling elevators to specific floors with a simple frontend to visualize the elevators.
+A backend system made for calling elevators to specific floors with a simple frontend to visualize the elevators.

 ## 🚀 Running
-There are **two** version of the project, one strictly using a REST API and the other one relying on Websockets.
+There are **two** versions of the project, one strictly using a REST API and the other one relying on Websockets.

 Both the frontend and the backend has the following npm scripts
 * `npm run clean`